spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_manufacturingPlace |
 | **Expected Value** | Object with details such as country, postal code, and street address                 |

----

 ##### 6.1.1.9 economicOperator {#DigitalBatteryPassport_generalInformation_economicOperator}

-The *economicOperator* identifies the entity responsible for placing the battery on the market or putting it into service, with necessary contact details.
+The `economicOperator` identifies the entity responsible for placing the battery on the market or putting it into service, with necessary contact details.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|